A zero to one project

 Creating a seamless experience

 The system was utilizing the VIN to identify vehicles but manually entering the number was a cumbersome task.
-So I asked how that cab be simplified.
-I used mobile and vehicle location data to display the vehicle to the driver’s profile.problem.
+So I asked how that can be simplified.
+I used mobile and vehicle location data to display the vehicle to the driver’s profile.

 Building blocks for the ultimate vision